gsc – Graphene Shielded Containers¶

 removes intermediate Docker images, if successful or not, to ensure the removal

-of the signing key in intermediate Docker images.
+of the signing key in them.

 gsc sign-image [OPTIONS] <IMAGE-NAME> <KEY-FILE>